From living in a car to living within a community's embrace

 A New Yorker works to save Puerto Rico's slum dogs

-Before all eyes were on a post-hurricane ravaged Puerto Rico, the economically-starved island was already fraying around the edges: An abandoned beach along its south-eastern coast became known as Dead Dog Beach because people would dump their unwanted, neglected, and ill former pets along its shore.
+Pongsatorn Singnoy/Shutterstock Before all eyes were on a post-hurricane ravaged Puerto Rico, the economically-starved island was already fraying around the edges: An abandoned beach along its south-eastern coast became known as Dead Dog Beach because people would dump their unwanted, neglected, and ill former pets along its shore.
 Christina Beckles, a New York woman, stumbled upon the unending packs of malnourished dogs in heartbreaking condition as they were attempting to survive and took it upon herself to save as many of them as she could.
-Her story was chronicled in the New York Post
+Her story was chronicled in the New York Post, but her work is far from done.
+Here are 11 tear-jerking stories of dogs who found the homes they deserve.

 Everyday heroes save people and pets after Hurricane Harvey